Toyota Sports 800: History

-The vast majority of the 3,131 cars were right hand drive, but some 300 were left hand drive models, built primarily for the Okinawa market (Okinawa, having been American occupied, drove on the right side of the road instead of the left like the rest of Japan).
+The vast majority of the 3,131 cars were right hand drive, but some 300 were left hand drive models, built primarily for the Okinawan market (having been American occupied, Okinawa drove on the right side of the road unlike the rest of Japan).
 A very limited number of left hand drive cars were used by Toyota to "test drive" in the US, but the American dealerships decided the 800 would not sell well in the US and made a decision not to import or sell the cars in the US market.
 Toyota let these dealers keep the original batch of around 40 Sports 800s in the US instead of having them shipped back to Japan.

 There are subtle design differences between the years.
 Noticeable differences have included: change over from non-synchro to synchro first gear in 1967; a grill and bumperette change in 1968; and side marker lights in 1969.
 The basic body design, however, remained unchanged.

 An air-cooled 790 cc horizontally opposed two-cylinder boxer engine powered the vehicle.
 The 0.8 liter 2U (45 PS at 5,400 rpm) was produced from 1965 through 1969, while a similar 2U-B was produced from 1966 through 1976 (in 1975 the Dyna Coaster Bus manual shows that Toyota used the 2U-B as a separate auxiliary engine, just to run the air conditioning unit for the bus).
 In a less tuned form, the 2U was also used in the Publica (UP20/UP26) and MiniAce (UP100).

 Weight was kept down by using aluminum on selected body panels and thin steel on the unibody construction.
 For the first few years of production even the seat frames were made of aluminum.